mhrdq8i/docs/docs/OS/windows/installation.md

+# Install Windows

-# Install Windows the Arch Linux Way
+## Install Windows the Arch Linux Way

 ## [According from this link][docreflnk]